 In Hollywood’s most beloved incarnation of Indigenous cultures, indigenous characters exist to teach the white warrior the esoteric secrets of their tribal culture.
 The white protagonist then ends up being the saviour of the Indigenous group.
 This is also known as the Noble Savage trope.
 One notable film that received high accolade for faithfully reproducing the Noble Savage trope was Dances with Wolves.
 Kevin Costner and crew received no less than seven Oscars for the tale of a white American soldier who deflects from his post and becomes accepted as a Sioux hero.
 His status is partly assured by saving and then marrying a sassy tribal woman, but she was a white woman who’d been adopted by the tribe as an orphan, so it was all very romantic.

 Avatar is another phenomenaly successful example of the noble savage trope.
 Avatar is a CGI extravaganza which was conceived as a morality tale about environmentalism.
 The indigenous group in the film, The Na’vi, are humanoid creatures with blue skin.
-Their strongest warrior and successive leader is a woman played by non-white Dominican-American actress Zoe Saldana.
+Their strongest warrior and successive leader is a woman played by Afro-Dominican-American actress Zoe Saldana.
 Who saves the day?
-The outside conquerer, a white paraplegic soldier played by Anglo-Australian Sam Worthington.
+The outside conqueror, a white paraplegic soldier (played by Anglo-Australian Sam Worthington), whose disability is conveniently transcended through the magic of special effects.
 When he launches into CGI form, Worthington’s character is transformed into an athletic military hero who surpasses the skills of the indigenous group on their own turf.
 The film depicts that the complicated landscape in which the Na’vi live requires a lifetime of knowledge and spiritual commune with nature.
 Somehow, this outsider is able to transcend the intimate cultural skills that the Na’vi accumulated over years of social and physical conditioning.

 Women are rarely depicted as heroic protagonists outside of romantic comedies – and even then they usually need to be saved from the drudgery of life and fulfilled by the presence of a man.
 When women aren’t stuck in the stereotypical role of wife, mother, stripper, prostitute or damsel in distress – they mostly serve as pixies.
-Much like the magical negro trope that uses Black and other non-white minority characters as a plot device to transform the white male protagonist, the primary existence of the lady pixie is to teach the white male hero a life changing/life affirming lesson.
-Examples can be found in almost every one of Cameron Crowe’s movies, almost anything starring the lovely Zooey Deschanel, and countless other examples (check out TV Tropes, manic pixie dream girl).
+Much like the magical negro trope that uses Black and other minority characters as a plot device to transform the white male protagonist, the primary existence of the manic pixie dream girl is to teach the white male hero a life changing/life affirming lesson.
+Examples can be found in almost every one of Cameron Crowe’s movies, almost anything starring the lovely Zooey Deschanel, and countless other examples.

 If they are Mexican, the Noble Savage Pixie is “hot blooded spitfire”, who are passionate and irrational.
 (For example see the roles played by Lupe Veléz or Carmen Miranda).
 This Mexican pixie trope might work in a saloon or they might be cast prostitutes.
 (That’s okay folks, they have a heart of gold!)
 These women often need to be saved from the local baddie who is usually trying to force them into marriage.
 The white hero represents a better source of protection and he makes things safer in the town.
 He may or may not stick around to look after the savage Mexican pixie once the baddie has been eliminated – but gosh she looks great standing next to him with her ample heaving brown breasts and her wild hair.
 Doesn’t she?